souldern/souldern.github.io/home/recipes/index.md

 # Souldern Recipes

 The Souldern Sports and Social club invide Souldern residents to submit their favourite  recipes.

 Either original texts or (with reference) recomendations from publications.

-**Contributions area encouraged** please send them to [website](mailto::webstite@souldern.org) or use the [Contact form on this site](/home/contact-website)
+**Contributions area encouraged**

+Please send them to [website](mailto::webstite@souldern.org) or use the [Contact form on this site](/home/contact-website)